 The new constitution strengthened the position of the prime minister and reduced the president’s power.
 The president still conducts Finland’s foreign policy together with the government, is in charge of relations with other states, and participates in international organisations and negotiations.
 The president is also the Commander-in-Chief of the Defence Forces.

 After gaining independence, there have been 12 presidents of Finland.
 Since 1994 the president has been chosen by direct popular vote.
 If no candidate wins an overall majority in the first round of voting, there is a run-off between the two leading candidates.
 The maximum number of terms that can be served is two.

 In 2000, Finns elected their first female president, Tarja Halonen, who was re-elected in 2006.
-The newly elected president is Sauli Niinistö.
+The currently elected president is Sauli Niinistö.

 The Parliament (eduskunta in Finnish) has 200 members elected every four years.
 The last election was held in 2011.
 The Finnish Parliament is unicameral.

 Parliament enacts Finnish law, approves the state budget, ratiﬁes international treaties and oversees the government.
 Parliament is also responsible for choosing the prime minister and approving the government programme.
 The government programme is a plan of action agreed by the parties participating in the government and it sets out the main tasks facing the incoming administration.